intcyoacreator/intcyoacreator.github.io/README.md

   every row will have their `min-height` bound to the largest height.
 - [ ] Get rid of a lot of the `v-container` uses, as they apply uncontrollable margin and padding, and instead use `<div>`s.
+- [ ] Move Choice Title and ID above Choice Text (contrary to the first creator)
+- [ ] Choices don't need access to project level defaults for pages and sections (how would they affect them?), but pages have access to section and choice defaults And sections have access to choice defaults

 ## Issues / Errors / Bugs